 The sequestration lasts for 1 year.
 Depending on your circumstances, after you submit your debtor application a debtor contribution order may be setup for 48 months.

 Bankrupt by Creditors

 The final sequestration option is to let your creditors take you to court and apply for your sequestration.
-This means you don’t have to pay for your sequestration, instead your creditors will be making the payment.

 You don’t have to appear in court and will receive a letter through once you have been made bankrupt.
 A bankruptcy specialist will be appointed to get back as much money from your Estate as is possible.